jared-richard-clarke/student/notes/pratt-parser/parsing.md

 by Eli Bendersky

 Given an operand between two operators, is the operand bound to the left operator or the right?
-Resolving this ambiguity is what makes parsing expressions complex.
+Resolving this ambiguity is what makes parsing infix expressions complex.

 > d Ⓐ e Ⓑ f
 >